dailystory/docs/articles/quickstart/index.md

 	description: 'The DailyStory quickstart is a guide designed for new customers to help them get started.'
 }
 # DailyStory Quick Start
 Welcome to DailyStory!
-We put this guide together to help you get started using DailyStory.
+We put this video and guide together to help you get started using DailyStory.

 > See the [Technical Setup Guide](/install/setup) for advanced setup options such as setting up a custom subdomain or custom email address.

+<ol class="step"><li value="1">Setup your account</li></ol>
+First, watch this video for a quick tutorial on setting up your account and basic navigation.

+<iframe src="https://player.vimeo.com/video/418627431" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-First, you need to add the DailyStory tracking tag to your website.
+Second, you need to add the DailyStory tracking tag to your website.
 The tracking tag connects DailyStory and your website and is required to use many of the features of DailyStory.

-<ol class="step"><li value="1">Install the Tracking Tag</li></ol>
+<ol class="step"><li value="2">Install the Tracking Tag</li></ol>
 The tracking tag is a small piece of JavaScript that needs to be added to the <code>&lt;head&gt;</code> of all your pages.

 Follow these instructions to [install the DailyStory tracking tag](/install).